-The directed graph $W_2$ is obtained by recursively contracting all directed cycles of $W_1$.
-Specifically, for each directed cycle $C$, all the vertices of $C$ are contracted into a vertex $z_C$ (parallel arcs are removed, but not directed cycles of length $2$), and $\ell(z_C)\coloneqq\cup_{x\in V(C)}\ell(x)$.
-We again observe that $W_2$ satisfies properties $(1)$--$(3)$.
+The directed graph~$A_2$ is obtained from~$A_1$ by recursively contracting all directed cycles of~$A_1$.
+Specifically, for each directed cycle~$C$, all the vertices of~$C$ are contracted into a vertex~$z_C$ (parallel arcs are removed, but not directed cycles of length~$2$), and $\ell(z_C)\coloneqq\cup_{x\in V(C)}\ell(x)$.
+We again observe that $A_2$ satisfies properties~$(1)$--$(3)$.

-Finally, $W_3$ is obtained from $W_2$ by recursively deleting transitivity arcs, that is, the arc $(y,z)$ is removed if there exists a directed path of length greater than $1$ from $y$ to $z$.
-Note that $W_2$ and $W_3$ have the same vertex-set, and every arc of $W_3$ is also an arc in $W_2$.
-Again, $W_3$ readily satisfies properties $(1)$--$(3)$.
+Finally, $A_3$ is obtained from~$A_2$ by recursively deleting transitivity arcs, that is, the arc~$(y,z)$ is removed if there exists a directed path of length greater than~$1$ from~$y$ to~$z$.
+Note that~$A_2$ and~$A_3$ have the same vertex-set, and every arc of~$A_3$ is also an arc in~$A_2$.
+Again, $A_3$ readily satisfies properties~$(1)$--$(3)$.

-Now, let us prove that each component of $W_3$ is an arborescence, that is a directed acyclic graph with each out-degree at most one.
-We only need to show that every vertex of $W_3$ has outdegree at most $1$.

-Assume that $(x,y)$ and $(x,z)$ are two arcs of $W_3$.
-First, note that, in $W_2$, there is no directed path from $y$ to $z$ or from $z$ to $y$, for otherwise the arc $(x,y)$ or the arc $(x,z)$ would not belong to $W_2$, respectively.
-Therefore, regardless whether $y$ and $z$ arose from contractions of directed cycles in $W_1$, there exist three vertices $x'$, $y'$ and $z'$ in $W_1$ such that both $(x',y')$ and $(x',z')$ are arcs but neither $(y',z')$ nor $(z',y')$ is an arc.
-This contradicts the definition of $W_1$.
-Consequently, every vertex of $W_3$ has outdegree at most $1$, as wanted.
+Now, let us prove that each component of~$A_3$ is an arborescence, that is a directed acyclic graph with each out-degree at most one.
+We only need to show that every vertex of~$A_3$ has outdegree at most~$1$.
+Assume that $(x,y)$ and~$(x,z)$ are two arcs of~$A_3$.
+First, note that, in~$A_2$, there is no directed path from~$y$ to~$z$ or from~$z$ to~$y$, for otherwise the arc~$(x,y)$ or the arc~$(x,z)$ would not belong to~$A_3$, respectively.
+Therefore, regardless of whether~$y$ and~$z$ arose from contractions of directed cycles in~$A_1$, there exist three vertices~$x'$, $y'$ and~$z'$ in~$A_1$ such that both~$(x',y')$ and~$(x',z')$ are arcs but neither~$(y',z')$ nor~$(z',y')$ is an arc.
+This contradicts the definition of~$A_1$.
+Consequently, every vertex of~$A_3$ has outdegree at most~$1$, as wanted.